Pakistani stocks end lower; rupee weakens; o/n rates rise

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-Overnight rates in the money market closed at 9.90 percent compared to Tuesday's 8.50 percent.
-(Reporting by Katharine Houreld)
+Overnight rates in the money market ended higher at 10.40 percent compared to Thursday's 7.50 percent.
+(Reporting By Aisha Chowdhry)

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)